shreyansh26/Accelerating-Cross-Encoder-Inference/README.md

-# Optimizing Cross Encoder inference with torch.compile
+# Accelerating Cross Encoder inference with torch.compile

 ## Overview
 This project demonstrates optimizing the inference of a Cross Encoder model, namely [jinaai/jina-reranker-v2-base-multilingual](https://huggingface.co/jinaai/jina-reranker-v2-base-multilingual), by leveraging torch.compile.
 The scripts compare baseline performance against a torch.compile-optimized version using a custom padding approach.